quattor/quattor.github.com/_posts/2013-11-15-yum-based-spma-migration.md

 We migrated a second test host by:

-* moving it's object profile to the temporary cluster
+* moving its object profile to the temporary cluster
 * 1st deploy
-* moving it's object profile to the final Yum based cluster
+* moving its object profile to the final Yum based cluster
 * 2nd deploy

 Once all test profiles were on the final Yum based cluster, the temporary cluster was removed.